VincentAbas/Data-Analysis-of-Multiple-Movies-and-TV-Shows-Streaming-Platform/README.md

   - This shows the number of Movies and Tv Shows that have these different ratings.
 <img width="1250" height="790" alt="Number of Movie Ratings in each streaming platform" src="https://github.com/user-attachments/assets/96d4761e-5f9d-45c4-a322-b221c9d625e4" />

   - It shows that there are more mature Movies/TV Shows in Netflix than Amazon Prime as doing the calculations Netflix have 3344 Movies/TV shows intended for 18+/Mature Audiences however Amazon Prime have 2203 Movies/TV shows intended for 18+/Mature Audiences.
+This suggests that they are targeting their audiences as Netflix's users consists of 33% Millenials, 26% Gen X, 22% Baby Boomers, and 18% Gen Z as shown [here](https://www.yaguara.co/amazon-prime-statistics/).
+This can also be said for Amazon Prime as their users consists of 27% Millennials, 35% Gen X, 33% Baby boomers and seniors, and 5% Gen Z. You can see it [here](https://www.yaguara.co/amazon-prime-statistics/)

 # Recommendations
   - Add drama to your Movies/TV shows as this gives a lot of substance to the story whether it is an Adventure, Horror, Romance.
 Drama makes the audiences relate more to the characters.